go101/immutable-value-proposal/README.md

 #### about final, reader, read-only, and immutable values

-From the above descriptions and explainations, we know:
+From the above descriptions and explanations, we know:
 * a final itself is not only a read-only value, it is also an immutable value.
 * a reader value may be a variable or a final, so it may be read-only or writable.